-The SHA will not approve the addition of a new family member or household member unless the individual meets the SHA's eligibility criteria and documentation requirements.
-The SHA will not approve the addition of a foster child or foster adult if it will cause a violation of space standards.
-The SHA will conduct interim re-certifications to account for any changes in household composition that occur between annual re-certifications.
+The SHA will not approve the addition of other family member or household member unless the individual meets the SHA's eligibility criteria and documentation requirements.
+The SHA will not approve the addition if it will cause a violation of space standards.